 Initiative for a strong and sustainable diving industry

 In order to support the international diving industry even better, boot has launched the boot dive award.
 Five awards are presented annually in the categories Personality, Destination, Innovation, Product and Climate.
-The winners of the boot dive Awards 2022 will be chosen for the first time at boot 2023.
+The winners of the boot dive Awards 2023 were chosen for the first time at boot 2023.

 A renowned jury of experts, consisting of the editors-in-chief of the diving media divemaster, TAUCHEN, taucher.net, VDSTsporttaucher and WETNOTES, selects three nominations per category from the applications.
 By means of public voting and the final verdict of the expert jury, the winners of the boot dive award will be determined and honoured for the first time at boot Düsseldorf 2023 on 27 January 2023.